Easy DIY Fly Trap for Fruit Flies and House Flies

 The measurements really don’t need to be perfect for this and to be honest I don’t always measure things out.
 Your goal here is to attract the flies and then drown them.

-I just added roughly 1/4 cup of sugar, about 3-4 inches of apple cider vinegar, 1/2 cup or so of water, and a drop of dish soap to my jar.
-You don’t need to dissolve the the sugar, I just stir it up a little bit.
+• I just added roughly 1/4 cup of sugar, about 3-4 inches of apple cider vinegar, 1/2 cup or so of water, and a drop of dish soap to my jar.

-I had more of the apple cider vinegar on hand so that is what I decided to use.
+• I had more of the apple cider vinegar on hand so that is what I decided to use.
 I also read that if you are not sure exactly what kind of flies are the nuisance at your home, a vinegar mix attractant is the best because almost all flies will be attracted to it.

 Attach something to your jar to hang it if you would like.
-You can use some of the holes in the lid for twine or any other hanging material.
+Then you can use some of the holes in the lid for twine or any other hanging material.
 If you don’t have the lid to the jar or don’t want to ruin a lid like I did, you could just put some saran wrap over the top of the jar and put some holes in it so the flies can get in.

 Once you have caught a bunch of flies (it won’t take long) you will need to empty this out.
+Change the mix at least once a week.

 Most people have all of these items at home so they can make one right away to keep the flies away.
 If you don’t have all of these items you can still buy them and save money over buying fly traps.